UrsZeidler/shr5rcp/README.md

  * email: shr5rcp@urszeidler.de
  * twitter: [@shr5rcp](https://twitter.com/shr5rcp)

+another way to support is via bitcoin:

+ * 12Fgh416ogMiJsYnXyeYqaEGyEQHcVFSsJ for main support like webspace and service
+ * 1B9nJ2eXZJz1UKaVQTeMHriD1LBQsd4CvS for arts and graphics
+ * 18BbgDaurToEu6sou5dmBzNUNWAhTH25Tg for localization and spell checking

+as we could use the bitcoin to pay some people to make the tedious spell checking jobs, pay webspace or services or pay for some artwork.

 3. Installation

  As the software is an eclipse product so you need to unpack the software and start the exe, you will need java installed.